GeniusesOfSymfony/WebSocketBundle/Resources/docs/TopicSetup.md

     }

     /**
-     * Like RPC is will use to prefix the channel
+     * Like RPC the name is used to identify the channel *
-     *
      * @return string
      */